aws-greengrass/aws-greengrass-component-templates/README.md

 ## AWS Greengrass Component Templates

-This repository consists of different Component Templates supported by Greengrass Tools.
+This repository consists of different Component Templates supported by Greengrass Development Kit - CLI.

 ### Build instructions
 After you have made changes to templates or have added new changes, make sure your template name is listed in corresponding `build.sh` and it can be built using the same.